rahulmahasetha/Portfolio_rahul/README.md

 # Portfolio_rahul
-this is my personal details
+This is my personal details
 Rahul Mahaseth